Brunch for One

 - Preheat oven to 350 degrees.

-- Butter ramekins and put cream cheese on bottom.
+- Butter ramekins and put cream cheese on the bottom.

 - Pour the cream around the edges & sprinkle salt, pepper & grated cheese on top.